Unlocking the appeal of ‘dull’ technology

 Synology Inc is a Taiwanese company that creates and distributes network-attached storage (NAS) devices and other network equipment.

 While it had established a local presence, the company had limited brand awareness among consumers.
-The client approached Red Ribbon Communications to build brand awareness and a positive reputation among consumers.
-The aim would also be to drive sales of the company’s desktop NAS devices, the DiskStation.
+The client approached Red Ribbon Communications to build brand awareness and a positive reputation among consumers with media relations and product reviews.
+The aim was to drive sales of the company’s desktop NAS devices, the DiskStation.

 Challenges faced by Synology included strong competitors in the market and a weak appetite for coverage from consumer technology journalists.
 NAS devices are seen as mostly utilitarian, therefore lacking the appeal of entertainment, gaming and other high-end devices.